Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 This is a type X face, and so the proof is completed for case \textrm{IV}.

 Translating the above proof to type Y faces is immediate.
 The grid is the same in each case, with type X faces replaced with type Y faces.

 The only case that remains to check is that of three concentric circles (and its dual).
-We fix an orientation of edges as below; the case of other orientations is safely left to the reader.
+We fix an orientation of edges as below; the case of other orientations is similar.

 We order the crossings so that the outer edges correspond to the first factor $\two^p\to (\two^2)^p$ and the inner edges correspond to the second factor $\two^p \to (\two^2)^p$.
 The upper left-hand corner of $G$ is readily seen to be a type C configuration, since it consists of two merges.
 We note that the next configuration on the diagonal of $G$ is a type X face: